-Based on the statutory definition of "community anchor institutions" as defined in 47 USC 1702, (a)(2)(E), the Office adopts the definition of "community anchor institutions" to mean an entity such as a school, library, health clinic, health center, hospital or other medical provider, public safety entity (for example, police stations, correctional institutions, etc.), institutions of higher education, public housing organization, including any public housing agency, HUD assisted housing organization or Tribal housing organization, or community support organization that facilitates greater use of broadband service by all vulnerable populations as identified within the NOFO.
+Based on the statutory definition of "community anchor institutions" as defined in 47 USC 1702, (a)(2)(E), the Office adopts the definition of "community anchor institutions" to mean "an entity such as a school, library, health clinic, health center, hospital or other medical provider, public safety entity, institution of higher education, public housing organization, or community support organization that facilitates greater use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals."
 The purpose of defining Community Anchor Institutions is to identify organizations eligible for fiber connections of at least 1GBps symmetrical speeds.
+Identification of these institutions facilitates greater use of broadband service by vulnerable populations and advances the goals of the BEAD program.